 Once you have built a network and established some customers, use them to drive word-of-mouth marketing.
 Getting referrals from clients or partners is a great way to generate leads.
 And it costs you nothing.

 Ideally, those referrals will happen on their own.
 But don’t be afraid to incentivize word-of-mouth marketing by offering a reward (like a discount on future services) for referrals.

-Another popular tactic for new MSPs is to check their contact lists.
+Another popular tactic of a marketing plan for MSPs is to check the contact lists.
 Chances are, you are an experienced IT specialist and some of your acquaintances know that and happen to be looking for managed IT services.
 Many MSPs find their first clients this way.

 Further reading How to Get Managed Services Client Referrals

-While marketing is important, don’t make the mistake of trying to bite off more of a marketing plan at once than you can swallow.
+While marketing is important, don’t make the mistake of trying to bite off more of an MSP marketing plan at once than you can swallow.

 New and small MSP businesses don’t have to spend time and money on unnecessary efforts that bigger businesses might need.
 If you develop a bigger IT shop, you’ll need bigger budgets for marketing and dedicated specialists.
-At the point when you are a one-man show, you can stick to one marketing endeavor at a time.
+At the point when you are a one-man show, you can stick to one part of an MSP marketing plan at a time.
 If you launch an email campaign, let it run its course before you start building a social networking presence, for example.

 By investing in low-cost marketing initiatives that pay off big -- like websites, networking, and word-of-mouth marketing -- you can make a big splash while keeping your MSP marketing plan manageable.